Opening Up The Files On The Boston Celtics

 Since his return to Boston, Kornet has only attempted 17 3-pointers, which is the lowest in his career.
 After Boston’s most recent game in Utah, Kornet was asked why he’s taking less 3-pointers and what went into that decision:

-In the last five games, Kornet is averaging 7.6 points, 5.2 rebounds, 1.8 assists, and 1.4 blocks per game.
+Last season, Kornet averaged 5.3 points, 4.1 rebounds, 1.1 assists, and 1.0 blocks per game.
 He’s carved a role for himself as an adequate backup to Kristaps Porzingis and Al Horford.

-Kornet has been a star in his role this season for the Celtics.
+Kornet has been a star in his role for the Celtics and he’s now a champion with the team that’s brought him back for two different stints.

 Follow us on X @CelticsFiles